Methaphur/problem-of-the-week/index.md

 title: Problem Of The Week
 ---

-Welcome to the **Problem Of The Week**!
-Each week, we present a new and exciting coding challenge for you to solve.
-Sharpen your skills, learn new concepts, and compete with fellow coders.
+# Welcome to Problem of the Week
+Welcome to the **Coding Club NISER's  Problem of the Week (POTW)**!
+This is where you can dive into challenging puzzles, flex your problem-solving skills, and explore exciting ideas in **programming, computer science and mathematics**.
+Each week, we release a new problem tailored for curious minds eager to test their skills and learn something new.

 ## How It Works
-1. **Read the Problem**: Understand the requirements and constraints.
-2. **Solve the Problem**: Write your code and test it thoroughly.
+- **New Problems Weekly**: Every Code N Coffee, we publish a fresh problem.
-3. **Submit Your Solution**: Share your solution and see how others approached the problem.
+- **Submit Your Solution**: Think you've solved it?
+[Submit your solution](mailto:code@niser.ac.in?subject=POTW%5B%3CNumber%3E%5D) by emailing us with the subject line "POTW[<Number>]" and see your name on the leaderboard.
+- **Earn Points**: Solve problems, earn points, and make your mark on the leaderboard.
+- **Hints & Discussions**: Stuck on a problem?
+Join our [Discord community](https://discord.gg/w2bSsQkBTe) to discuss hints and strategies, and improve together.

 ## This Week's Challenge

 - [Problem 1 - 2023-01-01]({{ site.baseurl }}/problems/problem1)

+## Beginner Python Challenges
+If you're a beginner, you can check out some beginner challenges at [Beginner Python Challenges]({{ site.baseurl }}/CS141/).

 Happy coding!